CeamanCollins/applied-statistics-assessment/README.md

 This repository contains the assessment for the Applied Statistics module at ATU as part of the HDip in Computer Science, Data Analytics.
 The project follows a series of problems set, serving to explore statistical analysis of various types of synthetic datasets.

+The problems can be found in the [problems notebook](problems.ipynb).

+There is a [requirements](requirements.txt) file containing the required packages for the project.

+To execute the code contained in this project, please open the problems notebook in CodeSpaces, VSCode or JupyterNotebook in a python environment with the required packages installed.

+Installing packages:

+> pip install -r requirements.txt

+or

+> conda create --name <environment-name> --file requirements.txt

+The full problems are as follows:

 ## Problems

 ### Problem 1: Extending the Lady Tasting Tea